JB395/Bits-to-Target-and-Difficulty/README.md

 ### gettxout "txid" n ( include_mempool )

 Return details about an unspent transaction output.
-Has more detail than listunspent.
+Has more detail than `listunspent`.
 Will return “null” if the transaction has been spent.

 ```
 gettxout 9ebd45e58980ef1278d1ba300b1504aaf57ae0239a3cf899bf3d37866dda175 1